 What do you use your Mac for?

-And do you want portability?
+Do you want portability?
 If so, how much weight are you willing to carry around?
 Do you want a computer that you can use on your desk but that you can fold up when you don’t need it?
 Today’s laptops can offer the best of both worlds for many people.
-Even if you find the display a bit small for home or office use, you can connect an external monitor, but you can put it out of the way when you aren’t using it and don’t want to see it.
+Even if you find the display a bit small for home or office use, you can connect an external monitor, and you can put it out of the way when you aren’t using it and don’t want to see it.

-Desktop Mac Pros and Cons
+Desktop Mac pros and cons

 The Mac mini.